 Kile is an open source free LaTeX/ Tex editor for KDE Desktop environment (Linux), but it also runs on macOS and Linux.

 Kile features template and wizard manager, smart build system for LaTeX document, advanced editing commands, auto-completion of (La)TeX commands, quick preview and a powerful easy-to-use compiler.

 TeXnicle is a free LaTeX/ TeX editor and project manager.
-It's lightweight native macOS package.
+It is a lightweight native macOS package.
 It features project management tool, document outline viewer, built-in code library and autocompletion.

 10- Vim with LaTeX suite

-If you are Vim user i would recommend using Vim with LaTeX suite.
+If you are a Vim user I would recommend using Vim with LaTeX suite.
 LaTeX suite for vim combines Vim with LaTeX power making it rich productive for experienced Vim users

 LaTeX/ TeX is not for everyone, it's for specific type of users who don't mind investing some time learning and mastering this productive typesetting.
 With this article, I hoped to make it easy for macOS users to have many options to choose from.